Friends Of Uwharrie

 On July 3, 2012, Scott Fields made the last post in the Friends Of Uwharrie Directors forum, a desperate request for someone in the discussion to take the reins in driving Friends Of Uwharrie to success.
 Despite the seeming hurdles in getting Friends Of Uwharrie to fly, Scott was once again active in the Uwharrie National Forest community having started his Uwharrie Off Road Training Center.
 He was meeting with Montgomery County officials, private land owners and Forest Service personnel in an effort to bring together a coalition of interested parties to develop more OHV recreation opportunities in the Uwharrie area.

 In October 2012 Scott Fields hosted the Uwharrie Fall OHV Jamboree on his UORTC property in Uwharrie.
 During this event $400 was donated to Friends Of Uwharrie for the purpose of developing the organization and furthering its goals.
 But there was no actual Friends Of Uwharrie to accept the money!
 With the threat of malfeasance hanging over his head, Scott took the bull by the horns.
 With the consent of NC4x4 ownership, Friends Of Uwharrie was incorporated, as a non-profit organization, with the state of North Carolina on November 7, 2012, with the initial Directors consisting of Mike Yager, Scott Fields and Marla Coulthard, an Eldorado, NC resident, outspoken supporter of OHV use and a consultant to non-profit organizations.
-Then a federal tax i.d. number was obtained and a bank account opened in the amount of $900 thanks to a generous $500 donation by the Carolina Trail Blazers 4wd Club, Inc. Federal IRS 501c3 paperwork has been filled out and is awaiting a pro-bono legal perusal prior to being filed.
-By-laws and a Conflict Of Interest policy have been accepted and Friends Of Uwharrie is now a registered, legal non-profit, organized for the promotion, development and maintenance of outdoor recreation in the Uwharrie National Forest area.
+Then a federal tax i.d. number was obtained and a bank account opened in the amount of $900 thanks to a generous $500 donation by the Carolina Trail Blazers 4wd Club, Inc. By-laws and a Conflict Of Interest policy have been accepted and Friends Of Uwharrie is now a registered 501(c)3 non-profit, organized for the promotion, development and maintenance of outdoor recreation in the Uwharrie National Forest area.

 Short term goals center on continuing to provide manpower, money and equipment for the maintaining of the Uwharrie OHV trail system.
 Long term goals center on bringing together the disparate recreationist interests in the Uwharrie National Forest area under one advocacy umbrella.

 Our website is www.friendsofuwharrie.org .
-We plan to be able to accept donations on the website through PayPal by the end of 2012.
-Friends Of Uwharrie is poised to hit the ground running in 2013!
-Our goal for 2013 is to provide Uwharrie National Forest visitors, principally OHV users, with one voice in their quest for sustainable outdoor recreation.
+We accept donations on the website through PayPal.
+Our goal is to provide Uwharrie National Forest visitors, principally OHV users, with one voice in their quest for sustainable outdoor recreation.
 Friends Of Uwharrie wants to be YOUR voice in Uwharrie National Forest.
 Through a policy of complete honesty, openness and transparency we hope to continue to have YOUR support!